 Our doctors take a family-centered approach to working with children and adolescents.
 Following the comprehensive Initial Assessment, follow up appointments are typically 45 minutes in length.
 At each visit, we will meet with the parent and child separately as well as together.
 By having longer appointment times, there is ample time to hear concerns from parents as well as the child or teenager.
 Our physicians consider developmental stages and work with the family to create a specific treatment plan that works for the whole family.

 Drs.
 Bradshaw and Brownridge use an evidence-based medicine approach for psychiatric medication management.
 They provides extensive education regarding symptoms and diagnosis, treatment plan and medication regimen.
 Our physicians' treatment philosophy involves using the least amount of psychotropic medications necessary for treatment.
 Not all child and adolescent patients are started on medication.
 Before psychotropic medications are initiated, target symptoms, outcomes, medication side effects, risks/benefits and alternatives are discussed at length.
 Patients are typically seen for medication management more frequently if a medication is started.

-IN OFFICE VISITS- Temporarily suspended due to Covid-19
+IN OFFICE VISITS- Please check with your doctor regarding in office availability due to Covid-19

 Our doctors prefer in person visits at their office with you and your child during the evaluation period and for follow-up visits.
 While connecting through the privacy and convenience of telepsychiatry is available, child and adolescent visits are recommended to be in person.
 There are times that an in person visit is necessary for diagnostic clarity or due to prescribing laws.
 These visits are scheduled on an individualized basis and will be coordinated with your convenience, as well as best practice, in mind.